mlk/AssortmentOfJUnitRules/README.md

 Sets up all the Spring Boot stuff when using Spring Boot and a supported database.
 This must be a `@ClassRule`.

+### SpringElasticSearchRule

+Sets up all the Spring Boot stuff when using Spring Boot and a Elastic Search.
+This must be a `@ClassRule`.

 ### NativeLibraryRule

 Finds native libraries in your classpath and moves them to a single folder.
 See the DynamoDB rules for an example.